 Dark web monitoring involves searching places like hacker forums and dark web marketplaces for personal information related to you, such as your mother’s maiden name, account passwords, or your debit card numbers.
 If someone is selling your personal information online, your chances of suffering identity theft increase significantly.

 Both LifeLock and IdentityForce will perform dark web monitoring.
-IdentityForce gives you a little more detailed information on its discoveries than what LifeLock does.

 LifeLock will give you an alert when it finds your personal information through its dark web monitoring.
 IdentityForce performs an analysis of the data it discovers, trying to determine the actual risk to your identity.
 It then gives you a rating of your risk level, so you can decide how you want to proceed.